-What if there were a way to turn your holiday shopping into donations for the Junior League of Boston?
+What if there were a way to turn your shopping into donations for the Junior League of Boston?
 It turns out, if you are an Amazon shopper, there is.
 Amazon Smile is a program that allows you to support a charity of your choice.
-As long as you’re logged in to your account and access Amazon using the special smile.amazon.com URL, 0.5% of every dollar you pay will be given by Amazon to your designated charity, which we hope either is or will soon be the Junior League of Boston.
+As long as you’re logged in to your account and access Amazon using the special smile.amazon.com URL, 0.5% of every dollar you pay will be given by Amazon to your selected charity.

-Selecting the Junior League as your recipient is easy:
+Designating the Junior League of Boston as your recipient is easy:

 - Go to smile.amazon.com